 A tour of the Bachelors Syracuse Mine is a good option for a rainy day.
 (See also Old Hundred Gold Mine Tour outside of Silverton.)
 A guide with experience working the mine takes visitors 1,800 feet horizontally into Gold Hill to a work area used to extract the silver and other minerals.
 The tour includes a complete presentation of the equipment and techniques used to extract the ore.

 Food, Lodging and Services

-Duckett’s Market, a small grocery at 621 Main Street, offers the basics for making a meal.
+The Ouray Grocery, a small grocery at 621 Main Street, offers the basics for making a meal.
 Those looking for a wider selection should travel 11 miles north to the Ridgway Mountain Market (490 Sherman St, Ridgway) or purchase groceries in Montrose or Durango.
-Coffee and internet fixes along with baked goods and sandwiches are available at Back Street Bistro coffee shop (219 Seventh Ave).
-Ouray Mountain Sports stocks clothing and gear for climbers and hikers.
+Coffee along with a great selection of chocolates is available at Mouse's Chocolates and Coffee (520 Main Street).
+Ouray Mountain Sports (732 Main St.) stocks clothing and gear for climbers and hikers.
 A surprisingly good selection of maps, guides and leisure reading material can be found at Buckskin Booksellers at 505 Main St.

 Best Ouray Hikes

 This wonderful hike visits two gorgeous lake basins, traverses wildflower-filled meadows and passes numerous waterfalls.
 Dramatic peaks punctuate the ridge forming the backdrop for upper Ice Lake, nestled in an alpine wonderland that invites exploration.